nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to generate a CSV file with contacts displayed with request fields.
+1. User requests to generate a CSV file containing selected data fields of the contacts displayed.
 2. CONNECTIONS requests for user to input export location and file name.
-3. User selected export location and file name.
+3. User selects export location and file name.
 4. CONNECTIONS generates CSV file in export location with file name.

     Use case ends.